eduardo-valencia/save-that-clip/docs/extension.md

 ## Testing the Extension

-See the React App's documentation for more information about testing it.
+See the extension's documentation for more information about testing it.
+To load the extension, see <https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked>.

 ### Notes